Gum Grafting in Toronto & North York

 Significant recessions and root exposure of lower incisor teeth.
 Due to root exposure, patient's cleansing was impaired causing gum inflammation, gingivitis

-Why Gum Tissue Matters for Implants
+Why Gum Tissue Matters for Dental Implants

 What Is Gum Grafting?

-• Cover exposed roots
+• Cover exposed tooth roots

 • Increase gum thickness